rahulbrahmbhatt18/acme-learing/README.md

 #### Interaction and Reporting:
 The platform provides interactions between students and instructors, such as viewing enrolled courses.
 It also includes reporting features for tracking course details.

+### Learning Outcomes:

+#### Testing:
+- Implemented unit and integration tests for the backend using JUnit and Mockito.
+- Explored and applied testing methodologies, ensuring robust backend functionality.

+#### Documentation:
+- Utilized Postman for API testing and documentation, ensuring clear and comprehensive documentation.

+### Ratiocinations on Design Decisions:

+#### Code Organization:
+- Organized the codebase into controller, model, repository, and service for enhanced maintainability and separation of concerns.

+#### Data Storage:
+- Chose file-based H2 database for efficient and reliable data storage.

+#### Continuous Testing:
+- Conducted continuous testing of all endpoints using Postman during the development phase.

+### Future Enhancements:
+- MongoDB Integration: Plan to integrate MongoDB as the primary database for scalability.
+- Endpoint Expansion: Develop additional endpoints for data insertion, updating, and deletion.
+- Caching Implementation: Implement caching mechanisms to reduce response times and enhance system performance.